 Throughout the game, children will practice building skills as they interact with the multi-part machine that is the trap, and will also practice cause-and-effect skills.
 Mouse Trap includes small pieces that are not suitable for toddlers as they are a choking hazard.

-Bonus read: 7 Best Roller Skates for Kids in 2018
+Bonus read: 7 Best Outdoor Toys for 6 Year Olds

 4. Guess Who?

 - Players: 2 players

 - Playing time: 15-20 minutes

 - Type: Card, Guessing